Kirby Burkholder

 Kirby Burkholder is a professional basketball player who plays guard.
-In college, she played NCAA Division I basketball for James Madison Dukes winning numerous awards, including Conference Player of the Year.
-In 2014, she signed contracts with both the Washington Mystics and the Azzurra Orvieto of the Italian A1 League.
+In college, she played NCAA Division I basketball for James Madison Dukes, winning numerous awards, including Conference Player of the Year.
+In 2014, she signed contracts with both the Washington Mystics and Azzurra Orvieto of the Italian A1 League.

-Playing as a guard for Orvieto, through the first 20 rounds of the 2014–15 season, she led her team in points and rebounds.
+While playing guard for Orvieto, she led the team in points and rebounds through the first 20 rounds of the 2014–15 season.

 College career

-During the 2013–14 NCAA Women's Basketball season, Burkholder finished among the top 7 guards in the nation for the average number of rebounds per game (303 in her Senior season), and among the top 100 players (including centers and forwards) in the nation with 8.7 rebounds per game.
-She finished 32nd in Free Throw Percentage in NCAA Women's D1 Basketball.
+During the 2013–14 NCAA Women's Basketball season, Burkholder finished among the top 7 guards in the nation in rebounds per game (303 in her Senior season), and among the top 100 players (including centers and forwards) in the nation with 8.7 rebounds per game.
+She finished 32nd in free throw percentage in NCAA Women's D1 Basketball.
 She averaged 19.1 points per game during her 2013–14 senior campaign and led her team in steals.

-In the 2014 NCAA women's basketball tournament, Kirby Burkholder scored 28 points and secured 18 rebounds against top 35 rebounding team Gonzaga as JMU beat Gonzaga and advanced in the 2014 NCAA women's basketball tournament.
-Kirby scored 20 points and got 10 rebounds against Texas A&M.
+In the 2014 NCAA women's basketball tournament, Burkholder scored 28 points and secured 18 rebounds against top 35 rebounding team Gonzaga as JMU beat Gonzaga and advanced in the 2014 NCAA women's basketball tournament.
+Burkholder scored 20 points and got 10 rebounds against Texas A&M.

-During the regular season of her senior year in the 2013–14 season, Kirby scored 24 points and grabbed 18 rebounds vs Virginia Cavaliers, she scored 33 points against a Delaware team who had previously won 44 CAA Conference games in a row and she scored 20 points and got 2 steals vs UCLA.
-In 2014, Conference tournament play, while competing against Drexel, Kirby earned a double-double which included 22 rebounds and 3 steals.
-Her 22 rebounds against Drexel was a Conference "Tournament Record."
+During the regular season of her senior year in the 2013–14 season, Burkholder scored 24 points and grabbed 18 rebounds versus the Virginia Cavaliers, scored 33 points against a Delaware team which had previously won 44 Coastal Athletic Association (CAA) Conference games in a row, and scored 20 points and got 2 steals against UCLA.
+While competing against Drexel in the 2014 Conference Tournament, Burkholder earned a Double-double which included 22 rebounds and 3 steals, setting a Conference Tournament record.

-In 2014, she was named the Conference Player of the Year for the Colonial Athletic Association and was named the NCAA Women's Basketball Player of the Year for the state of Virginia by the Richmond Times Dispatch, a Virginia Newspaper.
-She was also named the "2014 CAA women's basketball Scholar-Athlete of the Year."
+In 2014, Burkholder was named the Conference Player of the Year for the CAA and was named the NCAA Women's Basketball Player of the Year for the state of Virginia by the Richmond Times-Dispatch.
+She was also named the 2014 CAA women's basketball Scholar-Athlete of the Year.